Kaftrio (Trikafta in the US) – Triple combination therapy

 We have produced a factsheet in November 2020 on the emotional and social impact impacts of Kaftrio, for those who are eligible for the treatment, as well as those who will not be able to benefit from it.
 Download the factsheet.

-When will Kaftrio be available?
+When did Kaftrio become available?

 What effect does Kaftrio have?